 The conversion feature of the Series E Convertible Preferred Stock at the time of issuance was determined to be beneficial on the commitment date.
 Because the Series E Convertible Preferred Stock was perpetual with no stated maturity date, and the conversions could occur any time from inception, the Company immediately recorded a non-cash deemed dividend of \$2.7 million related to the beneficial conversion feature arising from the issuance of Series E Convertible Preferred Stock.
-This non-cash deemed dividend increased the Company's net loss attributable to common stockholders and net loss per share.
+This non-cash deemed dividend increased the Company's net loss attributable to common stockholders and net loss per share for the year-ending December 31, 2020.